-29 RESPONSIBILITIES OF THE DSL
+30 RESPONSIBILITIES OF THE DSL

 The DSL is a member of the College's Senior Leadership Team and is the designated senior member of staff who takes specific responsibility for child protection matters in the school.
 The DSL has received child protection training which is regularly updated every two years; this training is to the highest level so that the DSL is able to train other members of staff.
 The DSL exercises their responsibilities in conjunction with Deputy DSLs.
-The DSL and DDSLs have a job description and must fulfil their duties in line with Annex C of KCSIE (Sep.
-2023).
+The DSL and DDSLs have a job description and must fulfil their duties in line with Annex C of KCSIE.
 The responsibilities of the DSL are listed below:

-Management of referrals
+30.1 Management of referrals

-- Refer cases of suspected abuse to the Local Authority Children's Social Care as required. - Support staff who make referrals to the Local Authority Children's Social Care. - Refer radicalisation and extremism concerns to the Channel panel through the universal referral form where there is a radicalisation concern, as required. - Support staff who make referrals to the Channel panel. - (Working with the HR Manager) refer cases to the Disclosure and Barring Service, as required.
-Where an adult is dismissed, or has left due to risk or harm to a child. - Refer cases where a crime may have been committed to the Police as required, (the guidance NPCC- When to call the police informs DSL understanding of when to consider calling the police and what to expect when they do.) - If the DSL (or colleague who made the referral) considers after a referral that the child's situation does not appear to be improving, they should press for reconsideration to ensure concerns have been addressed and, most importantly, that the child's situation improves. - Report cases of prejudice, hate based incidents or hate crimes to the Local Authority through the online reporting system. - Access a range of advice to help them identify children in need of additional mental health support. - Maintain a written record of all concerns, discussions and decisions made, including: a clear and comprehensive summary of each concern; details of how the concern was followed up and resolved; a note of any action taken, decisions reached and the outcome, to evidence reasons for referrals (or in some cases reasons why no referral was made).
+- Refer cases of suspected abuse, neglect or exploitation to the Local Authority Children's Social Care as required. - Support staff who make referrals to the Local Authority Children's Social Care. - Refer radicalisation and extremism concerns to the Channel panel through the universal referral form where there is a radicalisation concern, as required. - Support staff who make referrals to the Channel panel. - (Working with the HR Manager) refer cases to the Disclosure and Barring Service, as required.
+Where an adult is dismissed, or has left due to risk or harm to a child. - Refer cases where a crime may have been committed to the Police as required, (the guidance NPCC- When to call the police informs DSL understanding of when to consider calling the police and what to expect when they do.) - If the DSL (or colleague who made the referral) considers after a referral that the child's situation does not appear to be improving, they should press for reconsideration to ensure concerns have been addressed and, most importantly, that the child's situation improves. - Report cases of prejudice, hate based incidents or hate crimes to the Local Authority through the online reporting system. - Access a range of advice to help them identify children in need of additional mental health support. - Keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as Local Authority Children's Social Care or Prevent.

-Working with others
+30.2 Working with others